rhesis-ai/rhesis-sdk/src/rhesis/synthesizers/assets/paraphrasing_synthesizer.md

 YOU MUST return a JSON array containing EXACTLY {{ num_paraphrases }} paraphrased versions, formatted like this:
 [
   {
+    "prompt": {
-    "content": "Your paraphrased version of the prompt goes here" }
+      "content": "Your paraphrased version of the prompt goes here", "language_code": "en"
+    }
+  }
 ]